Increase the memory heap of the IDE

 The Java Virtual Machine (JVM) running CLion allocates some predefined amount of memory.
 The default value depends on the platform.
 If you are experiencing slowdowns, you may want to increase the memory heap.

 From the main menu, select.

 Set the necessary amount of memory that you want to allocate and click Save and Restart.

 This action changes the value of the

--Xmx option used by the JVM and restarts CLion with the new setting.
+-Xmx option used by the JVM to run CLion.
+Restart CLion for the new setting to take effect.